 Candidates must prepare and submit the supporting materials required for the application process before the deadline.
 To apply, the following documents are required for undergraduate students:

-• Cornell University Questions and Writing Supplement (CA)
+- Cornell University Questions and Writing Supplement through the Common Application

-• The School Report (submitted by a counselor or designated school official)
+- School Report submitted by a counselor or designated school official

-• Additional materials may be required by the specific college or school you are applying to, such as portfolio and design submissions.
+Additional materials may be required by the specific college, school, or major you are applying to, such as a portfolio, design submission, resume, video interview, or other supplemental material.

 It is important to check with the specific program and department to confirm the required documents and deadlines, as they may vary.